 - Society.
 We’re changing the world by inspiring and empowering people to be the change they want to see.

-- Partners.
-We’re committed to helping our partners amplify their wisdom while building their businesses.
+- Experts.
+We’re committed to helping our experts amplify their wisdom while building their businesses.
 (And, hopefully, telling us: “That’s the best experience I’ve ever had in business!”)

 - Investors.
 We’re committed to creating wealth for our investors as we demonstrate that doing the right thing is good for business.
 (We’re pretty much a family-owned biz with a few small, close investors!)